avillanova/recording-browser-behave/README.rst

 Options:
 --------
-You are able to change some configurations:
+You are able to change some configurations.

   +===============+===================+======================================================================+
   |  Parameter    | Default value     |                                  Description                         |